W. Illinois looks to end streak vs N. Dakota | WTOP

-BOTTOM LINE: North Dakota looks to extend Western Illinois’s conference losing streak to 18 games.
+BOTTOM LINE: North Dakota looks to extend Western Illinois’s conference losing streak to 19 games.
 Western Illinois’ last Summit League win came against the Denver Pioneers 86-80 on Jan.
 11, 2020.
-North Dakota lost 85-74 at South Dakota State in its most recent game.
+North Dakota is coming off an 83-81 win at home over Western Illinois in its most recent game.

-SAVVY SENIORS: Western Illinois’ Will Carius, Rod Johnson Jr. and Anthony Jones have combined to score 36 percent of the team’s points this season, including 40 percent of all Leathernecks scoring over the last five games.
+STEPPING UP: The rugged Filip Rebraca has put up 17 points and 7.2 rebounds to lead the way for the Fighting Hawks.
+Complementing Rebraca is Tyree Ihenacho, who is producing 8.1 points and 4.7 rebounds per game.
+The Leathernecks are led by Tamell Pearson, who is averaging 12.4 points and 7.1 rebounds.

-CLAMPING DOWN: The Fighting Hawks have allowed just 71.1 points per game to conference opponents thus far, an improvement from the 77.7 per game they gave up in non-conference play.NIFTY FILIP: Filip Rebraca has connected on 34.5 percent of the 29 3-pointers he’s attempted.
-He’s also made 53.9 percent of his foul shots this season.
+CLAMPING DOWN: The Fighting Hawks have given up only 71.9 points per game across 12 conference games, an improvement from the 77.7 per game they gave up to non-conference competition.NIFTY FILIP: Rebraca has connected on 34.5 percent of the 29 3-pointers he’s attempted.
+He’s also made 59.1 percent of his free throws this season.

-THREAT BEHIND THE ARC: Western Illinois’s Carius has attempted 72 3-pointers and connected on 37.5 percent of them, and is 6 for 17 over his last three games.
+FLOOR SPACING: Western Illinois’s Will Carius has attempted 79 3-pointers and connected on 41.8 percent of them, and is 12 for 22 over the last three games.

-DID YOU KNOW: Western Illinois is ranked second among Summit League teams with an average of 71.8 possessions per game.
+DID YOU KNOW: Western Illinois is ranked first among Summit League teams with an offensive rebound percentage of 27.7 percent.
+The Leathernecks have averaged 11.6 offensive boards per game, but that number has slipped to nine over their eight-game losing streak.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25